Rene

 preferred way of regulating this intake is achieved.

-[0080] Figure 21 shows a top view of the distribution of air flows
+[0080] Figure 21 shows a top view of the distribution of air

-chamber.
-The figure represents a preferred embodiment, i.e. that
+combustion chamber.
+The figure represents a preferred

-carrying the thermal insulation system consisting of two cylinders
+embodiment, i.e. that carrying the thermal insulation system

-(22 and 28) concentric with the cylinder (9) that forms the
+consisting of two cylinders (22 and 28) concentric with the

-combustion chamber, and said structure is applicable to fuels in
+structure is applicable to fuels in any physical state.
+Thus, in

-any physical state.
-Thus, in this figure is seen how from the
+this figure is seen how from the central air area (6) of the

-central air area (6) of the last combustion disc (3) of the
+last combustion disc (3) of the combustion flame towards the

-combustion flame towards the outside five areas that will be at
+outside five areas that will be at different temperatures can be

-different temperatures can be seen.
-The different areas, from
+seen.
+The different areas, from inside and outward, i.e. sorted

-inside and outward, i.e. sorted by decreasing gradient of
+by decreasing gradient of temperature are:

 the central air area (6),